PietroPalo00/WePole/README.md

 From the web interface you can navigate through some features, like calculating average price for a specific conenction, get a random destination from a departure place, getting information about the airline company.

+# Use of web application

+Our web application uses FastApi as the backend and Flask in the frontend.
+All the development was carried out using Docker containers.

+The graphics and layout of the webpage was modified through the Html files in the frontend of the application.

+**Run the application**

+Run and debug first backend and then frontend, port localhost:8080 shoul be opened on a browser.

+In the top bar of the homepage are shown the features that have been developed.

 # BACKEND